Behavioral Insights for Policy Design in Risky and Vulnerable Situations

-The final course of the specialization will bring together the concepts, frameworks and skills learned during the previous three courses with a specific focus on policy design in risk and crisis situations.
+The final course of the specialisation will bring together the concepts, frameworks, and skills learned during the previous three courses with a specific focus on policy design in risk and crisis situations.
 How can geospatial data be used for better policymaking?
-Are "nudges" effective in inducing behavioral change with respect to risk taking and risk management?
-We will dig deeper into various models stemming from social psychology and behavioral economics that may help develop effective policies to avoid and ameliorate risky and vulnerable situations.
-Also, students will develop specific skills to translate and disseminate academic research output into effective policy advice.
+Are “nudges” effective in inducing behavioural change with respect to risk taking and risk management?
+We will dig deeper into various models stemming from social psychology and behavioural economics that may help develop effective policies to avoid and ameliorate risky and vulnerable situations.
+Also, students will develop specific skills to translate and disseminate academic research output into effective policy advise.

 Students will learn how to:

-- Apply models from social psychology and behavioral economics aimed at understanding and regulating human behavior in crisis situations.
+- Apply models from social psychology and behavioural economics aimed at understanding and regulating human behavior in crisis situations.

 - Develop skills for communicating insights from academic research on risk to policy-makers.